 Mora is a stately grey mare that is friendly and well behaved on the ground.
 She stands nicely for grooming, bathing and the farrier.
 She is a very lovely mover with natural impulsion.
 At this time, we have not yet tried Mora under saddle.

-Mora was rescued along with 4 other horses and a young pony from the 8.5/East Everglades in SW Miami-Dade on June 28, 2017.
+RESCUE STORY: Mora was rescued along with four other horses and a young pony from the 8.5/East Everglades in SW Miami-Dade on June 28, 2017.
 She and the others were unconfined/at large, posing a danger to themselves and the public.
-Charges have been filed by police against the owner.
+Charges were filed by police against the owner.

 IMPORTANT: In accordance with Chapter 496.411, Florida Statutes, the Solicitations of Contributions Act, the following information is provided: Charity Name/Location: South Florida SPCA Society For The Prevention Of Cruelty to Animals, Inc./Homestead, FL; Florida Charity Registration #: CH9651.
 EIN: 65-0338657.

 “A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE 1-800-435-7352 WITHIN THE STATE OR OUTSIDE FLORIDA AT 850-410-3800.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.”
 Also see: www.FloridaConsumerHelp.com.